icprog/sw_sncn_motorcontrol_ethercat_kit/app_demo_bldc_position/doc_quickstart/quickstart.rst

 To setup the system:

    #.
 If you don't have the stack assembled, assemble it as shown in the image above.
-Make sure to connect the IFM side of the SOMANET core module to the IFM DC 100/300 board and COM side to the Core Debug Adapter (see markings on the Core module)
+Make sure to connect the IFM side of the *SOMANET Core* module to the *IFM-Drive-DC100/300* board and COM side to the Core Debug Adapter (see markings on the Core module)
    #.
 Connect the xTAG-2 Adapter to the Core Debug Adapter.
    #.
 Connect the xTAG-2 to host PC.
    #.
 Connect the motor supplied with the kit as shown in the image bellow.
    #.
-Connect the IFM DC 100 board to a 24 V DC power supply
+Connect the *IFM-DC100* board to a 24 V DC power supply
    #.
 Switch on the power supply.
 If everything is connected properly, drained current should not exceed 100mA.

 .. figure:: images/standalone_motorcontrol.jpg